-She heard a thump some distance away and stopped.
-She didn’t know what lived in the swamp that could make that kind of noise.
-She had felt the impact through the ground in the soles of her feet.
+Eliana heard a thump some distance away and stopped.
+She didn’t know what lived in the swamp that could make that kind of noise and the impact through the ground traveled into the soles of her feet.

 She watched the manticore sniff the air and curl his tongue.
 A second manticore landed softly on his oversized feet in the small clearing just metres from the where Eliana hid.
 Another landed and then another as the daybreak light revealed their hideous forms.